A Primer on Zadoff Chu Sequences: Definition and Key Properties

 We end this section by emphasizing that these properties listed above only apply to ZC sequences meeting the above stated conditions.
 Most commonly, this means the sequences are of length $\Nzc$ wherein $\Nzc$ is a prime number, although there are additional possibilities as discussed under Property 3.
 This limitation is not necessarily convenient.
 For example in many practical cases the desired spreading factor will not be a prime number.
 An arbitrary length ZC sequence can be created from a prime length one using either cyclic extension or truncation, however the above important Properties 2 and 3 no longer precisely hold, although the loss may be tolerable.

-Confusingly, such truncated or extended ZC sequences are often still called ZC sequences by practicing engineers (and their wireless standards), even though they do not satisfy the above theoretical properties and are not technically ZC or CAZAC sequences.
+Confusingly, such truncated or extended ZC sequences are often still called ZC sequences by practicing engineers (and their wireless standards), even though they do not satisfy the above theoretical properties and are not actually ZC or CAZAC sequences.
 We explore this more below in Example 2.
-We will distinguish these imperfect ZC sequences by denoting them as $z_q[n]$.
+We will distinguish these imperfect ZC-like sequences by denoting them as $z_q[n]$.

 To create a \emph{cyclically extended} ZC sequence of arbitrary length $\Nsf$, using \eqref{eq:defn}, compute

 for $n = 0, 1, \ldots, \Nsf-1$ and where $\Nzc$ is the largest prime number less than or equal to $\Nsf$.
 That is, we simply wrap the necessary number of values of the sequence $s_q[n]$ around to the back of the sequences to ``top it off'' to the desired length.